On the Ehrhart Polynomial of Minimal Matroids: Acknowledgements

 \section{Acknowledgements}

-The author wants to thank his PhD supervisor, Prof. Luca Moci, for the careful reading and helpful comments to improve many aspects of this article, and also Dr. Kolja Knauer for several useful comments regarding snake matroids.
+The author wants to thank his Ph.D supervisor, Prof. Luca Moci, and the reviewers for the careful reading and helpful comments to improve many aspects of this article, and to Kolja Knauer for several useful comments regarding snake matroids.